Analyze your bank statement

 Bank statement for scholarship applications — illustrated guide

 Most scholarships ask for 1–3 months of recent bank statements.
 Reviewers check your average balance, income deposits, and whether your financial situation matches what you described in your application.
-Keep your name, bank name, dates, and transaction history visible — you can redact the full account number.
+Keep your name, bank name, dates, and transaction history visible, and redact only the full account number if allowed.

 Why scholarships ask for bank statements